urbanjost/M_time/README.md

 ![man-pages(1)](docs/images/manpages.gif)

-Furthermore there are actual manpages that can be installed on ULS (Unix-Like Systems):
+Furthermore there are actual man-pages that can be installed on ULS (Unix-Like Systems):

 [manpage.tgz](https://urbanjost.github.io/M_time/manpage.tgz)
 and